Combined oral contraceptive pill: Mechanism of action

-Progesterone and Oestrogen, either in combination or with Progesterone-only, are the active pharmaceutical ingredients found in a hormonal oral contraceptive formulation.
+Progesterone and estrogen, either in combination or with progesterone alone, are the active ingredients found in a hormonal oral contraceptive formulation.
 These medications are orally administered for systemic absorption to exert their effects.
 An artificially enhanced level of Progesterone throughout the menstrual cycle inhibits the pituitary secretion of FSH and LH such that their actions in stimulating follicular development and ovulation are prevented.
-Similarly, a boosted Oestrogen level activates the negative feedback mechanism in reducing FSH secretion from pituitary and therefore prevents follicular development.
+Similarly, a boosted estrogen level activates the negative feedback mechanism in reducing FSH secretion from pituitary and therefore prevents follicular development.
 In the absence of a developed follicle, ovulation cannot occur so that fertilisation is made impossible and contraception is achieved.
-In comparison, Progesterone is more efficacious than Oestrogen not only because of its additional action in impeding LH, but also its ability to modulate the cervical mucus into sperm-repellent.
+In comparison, progesterone is more efficacious than estrogen not only because of its additional action in impeding LH, but also its ability to modulate the cervical mucus into sperm-repellent.

 Combined oral contraceptive pills were developed to prevent ovulation by suppressing the release of gonadotropins.
 Combined hormonal contraceptives, including combined oral contraceptive pills, inhibit follicular development and prevent ovulation as a primary mechanism of action.

 Under normal circumstances, luteinizing hormone (LH) stimulates the theca cells of the ovarian follicle to produce androstenedione.
 The granulosa cells of the ovarian follicle then convert this androstenedione to estradiol.
 This conversion process is catalyzed by aromatase, an enzyme produced as a result of follicle-stimulating hormone (FSH) stimulation.
 In individuals using oral contraceptives, progestogen negative feedback decreases the pulse frequency of gonadotropin-releasing hormone (GnRH) release by the hypothalamus, which decreases the secretion of FSH and greatly decreases the secretion of LH by the anterior pituitary.
 Decreased levels of FSH inhibit follicular development, preventing an increase in estradiol levels.
 Progestogen negative feedback and the lack of estrogen positive feedback on LH secretion prevent a mid-cycle LH surge.
 Inhibition of follicular development and the absence of an LH surge prevent ovulation.

 Estrogen was originally included in oral contraceptives for better cycle control (to stabilize the endometrium and thereby reduce the incidence of breakthrough bleeding), but was also found to inhibit follicular development and help prevent ovulation.
 Estrogen negative feedback on the anterior pituitary greatly decreases the secretion of FSH, which inhibits follicular development and helps prevent ovulation.

 Another primary mechanism of action of all progestogen-containing contraceptives is inhibition of sperm penetration through the cervix into the upper genital tract (uterus and fallopian tubes) by decreasing the water content and increasing the viscosity of the cervical mucus.

 The estrogen and progestogen in combined oral contraceptive pills have other effects on the reproductive system, but these have not been shown to contribute to their contraceptive efficacy: